 If mankind still awaits the return of the great high priest from heaven, then logically our salvation is not complete.
 God for some reason is not willing yet to demonstrate that Christ’s sacrifice is acceptable.
 This is the direct implication of a still future return of Christ.

 Some seem to be comfortable with an indefinitely postponed salvation.
 Others are logically perplexed about the significance of God’s delay in fulfilling all things.
 The Book of Hebrews holds the answer to their perplexity.
 Chapter 10 and verses 36 and 37 state emphatically that the return of Christ was to happen shortly in the 1st century AD.
 God did not postpone a thing.
 All happened according to the plan and in complete fulfillment of the symbolism inherent in the ritualism of the Day of Atonement.
 The Law and all its ordinances were teaching tools to lead to Christ (Gal 3:24).
-The Book of Hebrews with its analysis of the Day of Atonement is perhaps the greatest example of this fact.
+The Book of Hebrews with its analysis of the Day of Atonement is perhaps the greatest illustration of this fact.